 13. Close Joint Accounts

-If possible, try to close all joint credit accounts before you separate.
-This will prevent an angry spouse from running up the charges as a means to get back at you for seeking a divorce.
-Also, be sure to make sure all credit cards and other lines of credit are being paid during your divorce to avoid damaging your credit.
-Again, we suggest speaking to your attorney before closing or freezing any joint accounts.
+If possible, close all joint credit accounts before separating them.
+This will prevent an angry spouse from running up the charges to get back at you for seeking a divorce.
+Also, ensure all credit cards and other lines of credit are being paid during your divorce to avoid damaging your credit.
+Again, we suggest speaking to your attorney before closing or freezing joint accounts.

 14. Be on Your Best Behavior

 Divorce can make even the most rational, mild-mannered person angry, bitter, and illogical.
-But you must keep in mind that the key to success during this process is to work together – and in the best interests of your children.
+But it would be best if you kept in mind that the key to success during this process is to work together – and in the best interests of your children.
 Don’t say or do things that could be considered antagonistic or cruel.
 Things divorcing spouses should never do include:

 - Use or manipulate your kids